Surrogacy & Donor Options Internationally

 Canada has similar surrogacy rules to the UK, with some important differences.
 There are more surrogates available and Intended parents go on the birth certificate immediately in many provinces.
 However Canada is not for everyone.
 Nir talks about the mindset of the typical Canadian surrogate, how they are supported and what to expect as IPs

-Nir Keren, Create IVF, Canada
+Nir Keren, Babies Come True, Canada

 Many intended parents engage with surrogates & donors in non-English speaking countries.
 This means placing far more trust in your surrogacy agency as a communication conduit.
 What kind of expectations do such surrogates have around a relationship with IPs?
 What regularity of contact should you expect ?
 Can you use Google translate and social media to keep in touch?
 What are the pitfalls?